 Tanaman at Desa Potato Head, Jl Petitenget No. 51B, Seminyak, p. +62 361 620 7979, e. [email protected]; Open daily 5.30pm – 10pm.

 Vegan ice-cream on acid – Mad Pops is Bali’s wild and wacky dairy-free ice-cream parlour, complete with neon signs, risqué murals, 80s disco vibes and technicolour vegan sprinkles.
 From salted caramel ice cream to fruity popsicles, Mad Pops recreates allll the flavours that vegans have always dreamt of.
 You can also find the second Mad Pops parlour in Canggu, as well as countless cafes and restaurants stocking these naughty-but-nice sweet treats.

 Mad Pops, Jl Kayu Aya No. 48, Oberoi, Seminyak, p.+62 813 3777 9122e. [email protected]; Open daily 10am – 10pm.

 THE BEST VEGAN RESTAURANTS IN ULUWATU

-Head out to the back of this vintage surf mecca, and you’ll stumble upon Drifter’s peaceful garden café, where excellent coffee and a range of deliciously healthy dishes are served up all throughout the day, from vegan brekkie burritos and rice paper rolls by day, to Balinese curries and jackfruit tacos by night.
-While they serve fish here, vegans and vegetarians are very well catered to.
+Head out to the back of this vintage surf mecca, and you’ll stumble upon Drifter’s peaceful garden café, where excellent coffee and a range of deliciously healthy dishes are served up throughout the day, from vegan brekkie burritos and summer rolls by day, to Balinese curries and loaded tacos by night.
+While they do serve fish here, vegans and vegetarians are very well catered to.